balder-dev/balder/doc/source/basics/fixtures.rst

 :class:`Scenario` which has a fixture ``calc`` defined too.
 Now you want to reference `calc` within the test method of this scenario.
 Which value will be provided?

-First of all, every fixture will be called by balder.
+First of all, every fixture will be called by Balder.
 It won't matter if they have the same name.
 The name will only matter if you want to referencing these fixtures.
 Maybe it will be getting clearer if we take a look at the following
 example: